 Don’t use a hot-water bottle or electric blanket to keep your baby warm, and never put a full-size blanket on top of your baby while in a crib or bassinet.

-Babies should not be swaddled while they are sleeping.
-Don't place your baby's crib near a radiator, heater or wood stove.
+Don’t place your baby’s crib near a radiator, heater or wood stove.
 Instead, place it in the warmest room, away from windows, outside walls and drafts.